Constraining the origin and models of chemical enrichment in galaxy clusters using the Athena X-IFU

-We analyse the mock data following Paper~I. Specifically, the projected mock spectra are extracted within $R_{500}$ for each cluster, then fitted with XSPEC \citep{Arnaud1996XSPEC} within 0.2--12 keV, for consistency using the same \texttt{vvapec} as in the input simulations (with the normalisation, temperature, redshift, and relevant abundances as free parameters).
-This approach neglects thus the impact of the uncertainties in the atomic models, which could be ultimately a limiting factor at the sensitivity to be reached by the X-IFU (for further discussion on systematic uncertainties and our approach to deal with them, see Sect.~\ref{subsec:constraints} and Sect.~\ref{subsec:limitations}).
+We analyse the mock data following Paper~I. Specifically, the projected mock spectra are extracted within $R_{500}$ for each cluster, and are then fitted with XSPEC \citep{Arnaud1996XSPEC} within 0.2--12 keV, using the same \texttt{vvapec} as in the input simulations for consistency (with the normalisation, temperature, redshift, and relevant abundances as free parameters).
+This approach thus neglects the impact of the uncertainties in the atomic models, which could be ultimately a limiting factor at the sensitivity to be reached by the X-IFU (for further discussion on systematic uncertainties and our approach to dealing with them, see Sect.~\ref{subsec:constraints} and Sect.~\ref{subsec:limitations}).
 Other typical observational effects are taken into account.
-In particular, the implementation of the background relies on a modelling of the astrophysical foreground (consisting of the local hot bubble and the Milky Way hot gaseous content, modelled by an unabsorbed and absorbed thermal plasma, respectively), the cosmic X-ray background (unresolved AGNs, modelled by a power-law), and the instrumental background (directly implemented within SIXTE).
-More details about this procedure are given in Paper~I. The obtained best-fit abundance ratios are shown in Table \ref{table:ratios} for each individual cluster as well as for the sample average (which will be used throughout this paper).
+In particular, the implementation of the background relies on a modelling of the astrophysical foreground (consisting of the local hot bubble and the Milky Way hot gaseous content, modelled by an unabsorbed and absorbed thermal plasma, respectively), the cosmic X-ray background (unresolved AGNs, modelled by a power law), and the instrumental background (directly implemented within SIXTE).
+More details about this procedure are given in Paper~I. The obtained best-fit abundance ratios are shown in Table \ref{table:ratios} for each individual cluster as well as for the sample average (which are used throughout this paper).
 They can be directly compared to their corresponding input values from the simulations described above (listed on the same table).
 Results for other parameters, in particular the temperature, are further detailed in Paper~I.